Mahashay Dharampal Gulati (MDH Owner) Age, Death, Wife, Family, Biography & More

-- His family was religious minded and were ardent followers of ‘Arya Samaj.’
+- His family was very religious, and they were ardent followers of ‘Arya Samaj.’

-- He was never interested in studies and left his schooling at the age of 10 (when he was in the 5th standard); as he was rather interested in assisting his father at his shop.
+- He was never interested in studies and left his schooling at the age of 10 (when he was in the 5th standard) as he took more interest in assisting his father at his shop.

-- Looking at his interest in business, his father sent him to for a training at an accounting school, where he learned the trade skills for around 2 years.
-When he joined his father’s shop, he initially used to sell “mehandi” on the streets and used to earn around ₹20/day.
+- Looking at his interest in business, his father sent him for training at an accounting school, where he learned the trade skills for around two years.
+When he joined his father’s shop, he initially used to sell “Mehandi” on the streets and used to earn around Rs.
+20/day.

-- During India’s struggle for independence from the Britishers, he used to take part in communists activities of protest.
+- During India’s struggle for independence from the Britishers, he used to take part in communist activities of protests.

-- On 7 September 1947, after the Indo-Pak partition, he along with his family migrated from Pakistan to India and reached a refugee camp in Amritsar.
-Later, he along with his brother-in-law came to Delhi in search of work.
+- On 7 September 1947, after the Indo-Pak partition, Mahashay, along with his family, migrated from Pakistan to India and took shelter in a refugee camp in Amritsar.
+Later, Mahashay, along with his brother-in-law, came to Delhi in search of work.

 - In Delhi, he initially used to live at his niece’s house in Karol Bagh, which had no water supply, no electricity, and no toilet facilities.

-- When he moved to Delhi, his father gave him ₹1500.
-Out of that money, he purchased a Tanga (a horse-drawn carriage) worth ₹650 and used to take passengers from Connaught Place to Karol Bagh.
+- When he moved to Delhi, his father gave him Rs.
+1500 out of which he purchased a Tanga (a horse-drawn carriage) worth Rs.
+650 and used to take passengers from Connaught Place to Karol Bagh.

 - After initial success, he rented another shop at Chandni Chowk in 1953.

-- In 1954, he founded ‘Roopak Stores’ in Karol Bagh, India’s first modern spice store in Delhi during that era.
-However, he later handed over ‘Roopak Stores’ to his younger brother, Satpal Gulati.
+- In 1954, he founded ‘Roopak Stores’ in Karol Bagh, India’s first modern spice store in Delhi at that time.
+Later, he handed over ‘Roopak Stores’ to his younger brother, Satpal Gulati.

-- In 1959, he purchased a plot in Kirti Nagar to set up his own factory, where he founded ‘MDH spices’ empire or ‘Mahashian Di Hatti Limited,’ which means “the shop of a magnanimous man” in Punjabi.
+- In 1959, he purchased a plot in Kirti Nagar to set up his own factory, where he founded the ‘MDH Spices’ empire or ‘Mahashian Di Hatti Limited,’ which means “the shop of a magnanimous man” in Punjabi.

-- Today MDH has emerged as one of the biggest brands in the category of spices in India, and even after crossing the age of 95, Dharampal Gulati himself endorses MDH products.
+- Under his leadership, MDH went on to become one of the biggest brands in the category of spices in India, and even in his 90s, Dharampal Gulati used to endorse MDH products.

-- MDH exports more than 60 products to more than 100 countries such as- Switzerland, USA, Japan, Canada, Europe, South East Asia, U.A.E. and Saudi Arabia.
+- Reportedly, MDH exports more than 60 products to more than 100 countries, such as Switzerland, the USA, Japan, Canada, Europe, South East Asia, U.A.E., and Saudi Arabia.

-- He has a trust called ‘Mahashay Chuni Lal Charitable Trust’ that runs a hospital with 250 beds and, another mobile hospital for slum dwellers.
-He also runs 20 schools, out of which, 4 are in the Delhi.
+- He used to run a trust ‘Mahashay Chuni Lal Charitable Trust,’ the trust runs a hospital with 250 beds and another mobile hospital for slum dwellers.
+The trust also runs 20 schools out of which 4 are in Delhi.
 Need-based financial help is also available for social organizations from the trust.

-- MDH also runs a magazine called ‘Sandesh,’ which highlights the traditional family values of India.
+- MDH runs a magazine called ‘Sandesh,’ which highlights the traditional family values of India.

-- In 2017, he was the highest paid CEO in Fast-moving consumer goods (FMCG) sector, with an annual salary of ₹21 crore.
+- In 2017, he was the highest-paid CEO in the fast-moving consumer goods (FMCG) sector, with an annual salary of Rs.
+21 crores.

-- He has released his autobiography where he has revealed the details from his early childhood to the secret behind his success.
+- In his autobiography, he revealed the details from his early childhood to the secret behind his success.